brendangregg/perf-tools/README.md

 ## Warnings

 Ftrace was first added to Linux 2.6.27, and perf_events to Linux 2.6.31.
 These early versions had kernel bugs, and lockups and panics have been reported on 2.6.32 series kernels.
 This includes CentOS 6.x.
 If you must analyze older kernels, these tools may only be useful in a fault-tolerant environment, such as a lab with simulated issues.
-These tools have been primarirly developed on Linux 3.2 and later kernels.
+These tools have been primarily developed on Linux 3.2 and later kernels.

 Depending on the tool, there may also be overhead incurred.
 See the next section.